department-of-veterans-affairs/va.gov-vfs-teams/Launch Process/overview.md

 ---

-Each of these items represent work that must be completed and signed off on by VSP before a new application launches.
+2. Build, Measure, Learn!
+As you go, each of these items represent work that must be completed and signed off on by VSP before a new application launches.

 These processes are here to help ensure we're launching features that are:
 * in line with VA.gov's standards for design, UX, reliability, and availability